-Hello and welcome to the DevelopSense Web page!
+Hello and welcome to the DevelopSense Web site!
 I'm your host, Michael Bolton.
-I provide consulting,

 You can read about my recent work here.
 I'm based in Toronto.
 I'm a citizen of both Canada and the U.S., so I can work easily in either country and around the world.

 From 2006 through 2009, I was Program Chair of TASSQ, The Toronto Association of System and Software Quality.
 In 2008, I was the Conference Chair for the Conference for the Association for Software Testing.
 In 2013, I was Programme Chair for the EuroSTAR, Europe's largest testing conference.

 I do a little programming, mostly in Ruby these days.
 In the past, I've worked with Visual Basic, C and C++, and I've done extensive work in Excel.
 I've also done rather a lot of technical writing.
 You can see samples of this work on this site.

 I maintain a mailing list and a sporadic newsletter.
 I use the newsletter to publish my articles, to notify my correspondents of upcoming courses, and to provide other useful information on testing.
 Please join the mailing list by clicking here.

 If you (or your company, or your manager, or your employee) need counselling or instruction on software testing, I can help; contact me for details.